Best smart speakers of 2020: Google Nest Mini, Amazon Echo Dot, and Apple HomePod compared

 Those smart speakers are our favorites, but you still have lots of other options if you're looking for something specific.
 Read our breakdown of Alexa versus Google Assistant versus Siri if you'd like to learn each one's pros and cons and decide by platform.

-Note that neither the original Amazon Echo nor the original Google Home made an appearance above because you can get the same capabilities for less with the smaller (Dot and Mini) versions.
+Note that neither the original Amazon Echo nor the Nest Audio made an appearance above because you can get the same capabilities for less with the smaller (Dot and Mini) versions.
 That said, if you want a smart speaker that splits the difference between affordability and premium sound, both are still solid options.

 If you like the idea of always-listening help but want something more visual, check out our smart display best list.
 Smart displays essentially combine a smart speaker with a touchscreen so you can watch videos on YouTube, make video calls, scroll through pictures and control your smart home gadgets with a touch.
 Amazon and Google both have several options in this booming smart display category of smart home tech.